Ongoing waiting list

-The Preference Policy is an effort to address the harmful impacts of urban renewal by giving priority placement to applicants who were displaced, are at risk of displacement, or who are descendants of households that were displaced due to urban renewal in North and Northeast Portland.
+The Preference Policy is an effort to address the harmful impacts of urban renewal by giving priority placement to housing applicants who were displaced, are at risk of displacement, or descendants of households that were displaced due to urban renewal in North and Northeast Portland.
 The policy is a tool used to sort the waiting list for City-sponsored housing opportunities in North and Northeast Portland.

 What is priority status?

-Priority status is given to households who owned property that was taken by Portland City government through eminent domain, and/or their descendants.
-Eminent domain refers to the right of a government agency to take private property for public use and relocates and/or compensates the owner of the property.
-Examples of eminent domain action include the construction of Memorial Coliseum and the expansion of Emanuel Hospital.
+Priority status is given to applicants who previously owned property that was taken by Portland City government through eminent domain, and/or their descendants.
+Eminent domain refers to the right of a government agency to take private property for public use and relocate and/or compensate the owner of the property.
+Examples of eminent domain actions include the construction of Memorial Coliseum and the expansion of Emanuel Hospital.

 What are preference points?

 Preference points are based on current or historic residency in North/Northeast Portland.
-Up to three points are possible if your current or former address falls within one of the identified areas where City plans resulted in gentrification and/or displaced households.
-Up to three additional points are possible if the current or former address of your ancestor or guardian falls within one of the identified areas, for a maximum possible of six points.
+Up to three points are possible if your current or former address falls within one of the identified areas within North/Northeast Portland where City plans resulted in gentrification and/or displaced households.
+Up to three additional points are possible if the current or former address of your ancestor or guardian falls within one of the identified areas, for a maximum total of six points.
 Applicants are then sorted on the waitlist for housing in order of the preference points they received, from highest to lowest, with priority status applicants placed at the top of the list.